ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/preface.md

 How about a book or course that gives you enough exposure to the DS/AI field that you can yourself analyze what is needed for you and build your own roadmap?

-> My answer to the above question is this book.
+> My answer to the above questions is this book.

 # What this book covers?